ahmedargoubi/soc-lab-repo/reports/phase-b-hardening/config/phase-b-brute-force-blocking.md

 An **Email → "Send email smtp"** action was added after the active-response node.

-> A cloud-relay **"Send email shuffle"** action was tried first — this
-> depends on the personal API key found under Shuffle's own account
-> Settings page:
->
 > ![Shuffle account API key settings](images/cap6.png) <br>
->
-> It returned `404 page not found` regardless of the key, because that
-> action calls Shuffle's hosted cloud relay (`shuffler.io`), which the
-> on-prem Shuffle instance used in this lab cannot reach.
-It was replaced
-> with a standard **SMTP** email action instead.

 **SMTP configuration:**